Skip to content

 6th-9th Digit – Time of Production in Military Time

-On the hang tag, there is “MFG Use Only”
+Just check your hang tag.
+On the hang tag, you will see “MFG Use Only”

-The turkey in the example above would weigh 11.37 lbs.
+The turkey in this example weighs 11.37 lbs.

 No.

-The designation of “hen” or “tom” turkey is optional on the label and is an indication of size rather than gender.
+The designation of “hen” or “tom” turkey is optional on the label and is an indication of size, not gender.

 Hungry for More?